fabiolnh/design-patterns/README.md

   * Involves creating a single class that provides a simplified interface to a set of classes or a complex subsystem.
 It facilitates the use of the subsystem without exposing its complexity to the customer.
 - Flyweight: Allows you to create a large number of objects in a memory-efficient way, sharing common data between them whenever possible
 - Proxy: Provides a point which an object can be accessed.
 It is useful for controlling access to an object, adding functionality, or optimizing operations.

+3) Behavior
+- Chain of Responsability: Allows a request to be processed by a chain of objects, where each object in the chain can process the request or pass it to the next object in the chain.
+- Command: Transforms a request into an object, allowing you to parameterize clients with different requests, queue or log requests, and support operations that can be reverted.
+- Interpreter: Defines a grammatical representation for a language and an interpreter that uses the representation to interpret sentences from that language.
+It is useful when we have to interpret sentences from a well-defined language.
+- Iterator: Allows sequential access to the elements of an aggregate (collection) without exposing their underlying representation.
+This pattern is widely used in collections and data structures to provide a uniform way to iterate over elements.
+- Mediator: Facilitates communication between objects, centralizing interactions in a mediating object.
+This pattern helps reduce direct dependencies between objects, promoting decoupling and making the system easier to maintain and extend.
+- Memento: Allows you to capture and restore the internal state of an object without violating encapsulation.
+This pattern is useful for implementing undo functionality in applications.
+- Observer: Defines a one-to-many dependency between objects, so that when an object changes state, all its dependents are notified and updated automatically.
+This pattern is useful in situations where an object needs to notify other objects about changes to its state.